IgniteUI/igniteui-xplat-docs/doc/en/components/geo-map-type-shape-polygon-series.md

 mentionedTypes: ['XamGeographicMap', 'ShapefileConverter', 'Series']
 ---

-# $Platform$ Using Shape Polygon Series
+# $Platform$ Geographic Polygon Map

-Use the $Platform$ map component's `GeographicShapeSeries` to display geo-spatial data using shape polygons in a geographic context.
+In $Platform$ map component, you can use the `GeographicShapeSeries` to display geo-spatial data using shape polygons in a geographic context.
 This type of geographic series is often used to render shapes of countries or regions defined by geographic locations.

-## $Platform$ Using Shape Polygon Series Example
+## $Platform$ Geographic Polygon Map Example

 <code-view style="height: 500px"